JAlcocerT/JAlcocerT/content/blog/R.md

 ### Shiny

-Shiny I created my very first web app.
+With Shiny, I created my very first web app.

+And it was a really interesting learning!

 {{< cards >}}
-  {{< card link="https://jalcocert.github.io/R_Stocks/" title="RStocks" image="https://raw.githubusercontent.com/JAlcocerT/R_Stocks/main/Z_Sample_Data/DividendGrowth.jpeg" subtitle="Shiny Web App" >}}
+  {{< card link="https://jalcocert.github.io/JAlcocerT/R-Stocks/" title="RStocks" image="https://raw.githubusercontent.com/JAlcocerT/R_Stocks/main/Z_Sample_Data/DividendGrowth.jpeg" subtitle="Shiny Web App - Final Post" >}}
   {{< card link="https://github.com/JAlcocerT/R_Stocks" title="RStocks Repository" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code for Rstocks and its Flexdashboard" >}}
 {{< /cards >}}

 In the meantime, there is now Shiny for Python.

+Which can be something to try in the future and compare with streamlit or [flask](https://jalcocert.github.io/JAlcocerT/get-started-with-flask/).

 {{< callout type="info" >}}
 See [RStocks Project repo](https://github.com/JAlcocerT/R_Stocks) for ideas  ðŸ’»